-The purpose of Colorado Geological Survey Open File Report 07-3, Geologic Map of the Signal Peak Quadrangle, Gunnison County, Colorado is to describe the geologic setting, mineral and ground-water resources, and geologic hazards of this 7.5-minute quadrangle located in western Colorado.
+The purpose of this map is to describe the geologic setting, mineral and ground-water resources, and geologic hazards of this 7.5-minute quadrangle located in western Colorado.
 Field work for this project was conducted during the summer of 2006 by consulting geologists Allen Stork, James C. Coogan, Robert Fillmore and Holly Brunkal, and field assistants Joe Nicolette and Andrew Payton.
 Digital ZIP/PDF download.
 OF-07-03D

 The Signal Peak 7.5’ quadrangle is located east of the town of Gunnison in central Gunnison County, Colorado.
 The quadrangle contains portions of both the US Highway 50 and Colorado Highway 114.
 The main drainages include Tomichi, Cochetopa and Cabin Creeks.
 The quadrangle lies on the southeastern margin of the Piceance Basin between the Sawatch and Gunnison uplifts and also lies north and east of the volcanic centers in the West Elk and San Juan Mountains.